Department of Women's Health

 Location: A Building, 2nd Floor

-The Mother-Baby Unit provides family-centered maternity and newborn care while meeting the individual needs of mother and baby with minimum disruption and separation.
-The newborns remain with their mothers.
-Only siblings of the newborn are allowed in the Mother-Baby Unit.
-Children may not be left unattended in the hospital.
-The Mother-Baby Unit has a Special Care Nursery that provides Level 1 care to neonates requiring close observation.
+The Mother-Baby Unit provides family-centered maternity and newborn care while meeting the individual needs of the mother and baby with minimum disruption and separation.
+The newborns remain with their mothers while receiving care on the Mother-Baby Unit.
+The Unit has a Special Care Nursery that provides Level 1 care to newborns requiring close observation.
+It is recommended that children visits with newborns are limited to only siblings with a designated support person.
+Children should be accompanied by a responsible adult at all times.

 Stork Parking for Expecting Mothers